 No 2.
 As to the action plan, we'll discuss ways you can nurture your strengths and address vulnerabilities.
 To prepare for this, we ask that you select the strengths you'd like to focus on and identify any vulnerabilities you'd like to find support and solutions for.

 The list of Things to pay attention to when making an LTC action plan is helpful in putting the plan together.
 Please take your logbook with you when you come next time.

-You may involve your older children in these discussions.
+You may involve your children in these discussions.
 They may have helpful insights related to their own experiences and situations.
+Furthermore, if you like, you can invite N to join us in the second session to discuss these issues.